opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 - [Back up configuration files](#back-up-configuration-files)
 - [Create a snapshot](#create-a-snapshot)

-Before upgrading your production cluster, test the new version of OpenSearch in a development environment to validate functionality and compatibility with components in your production workflow.
-{: .tip}

 Stop any non-essential indexing before you begin the upgrade procedure.
 {: .tip}

 ### Review breaking changes

 It's important to determine how the new version of OpenSearch will fit into your production environment.
-Review the list of [breaking changes]({{site.url}}{{site.baseurl}}/breaking-changes/) before beginning any upgrade procedures to determine if you will need to make adjustments in your workflow.
-For example, upstream or downstream components might need to be adjusted to take an API change into account.
+Review [Breaking changes]({{site.url}}{{site.baseurl}}/breaking-changes/) before beginning any upgrade procedures to determine if you will need to make adjustments in your workflow.
+For example, upstream or downstream components might need to be adjusted due to an API change.

 ### Review the OpenSearch tools compatibility matrices

-Your OpenSearch cluster may interact with other services in your environment, like Logstash or Beats.
-Check the [OpenSearch tools compatibility matrices]({{site.url}}{{site.baseurl}}/tools/index/#compatibility-matrices) to see if any of your tools will also need to be upgraded.
+If your OpenSearch cluster interacts with other services in your environment, like Logstash or Beats, then you should check the [OpenSearch tools compatibility matrices]({{site.url}}{{site.baseurl}}/tools/index/#compatibility-matrices) to see if other components will need to be upgraded.

 ### Check plugin compatibility

-Review the plugins you use to determine whether or not they are compatible with the target version of OpenSearch.
-Many of the official plugins can be found in the official [OpenSearch Project](https://github.com/opensearch-project) repository on GitHub.
-If you use any unofficial or third party plugins, then you should check the documentation for those plugins to determine if they will be compatible.
+Review the plugins you use to determine compatibility with the target version of OpenSearch.
+Official OpenSearch Project plugins can be found in the official [OpenSearch Project](https://github.com/opensearch-project) repository on GitHub.
+If you use any third party plugins, then you should check the documentation for those plugins to determine if they are compatible.

 ### Back up configuration files